ehubbell/html/README.md

 - Every element accepts it's standard HTML attributes
 - Every element also accepts two additional properties `[name, tailwind]`
 - The `name` property gets converted to the `data-name` attibute for better DOM tree navigation
-- The `tailwind` property accepts an object, defined by you, containing tailwind classNames
+- The `tailwind` property accepts an arbitrary object, defined by you, containing tailwind className values
 - The library will then rollup that object into a `className` string and pass it to the HTML element while removing duplicates
-- The end result is a fun, composable and organized DX.
+- The end result is a fun, composable and organized DX bjuilt for tailwind projects.

 ## Supported HTML Elements